Lambeth: Medieval

 The manor of Lambeth is recorded as being under ownership of the Archbishop of Canterbury from at least 1190.
 The Archbishops led the development of much of the manor, with Archbishop Hubert Walter creating the residence of Lambeth Palace in 1197.
 Lambeth and the palace were the site of two important 13th-century international treaties; the Treaty of Lambeth 1212 and the Treaty of Lambeth 1217.
 Edward, the Black Prince lived in Lambeth in the 14th century in an estate that incorporated the land not belonging to the Archbishops, which also included Kennington (the Black Prince road in Lambeth is named after him).
 As such, much of the freehold land of Lambeth to this day remains under Royal ownership as part of the estate of the Duchy of Cornwall.
 Lambeth was also the site of the principal medieval London residence of the Dukes of Norfolk, but by 1680 the large house had been sold and ended up as a pottery manufacturer, creating some of the first examples of English delftware in the country.
 The road names, Norfolk Place and Norfolk Row reflect the history and legacy of the house today.

 River crossings

 Lambeth Palace lies opposite the southern section of the Palace of Westminster on the Thames.
 The two were historically linked by a horse ferry across the river.
 In fact, Lambeth could only be crossed by the left-bank by ferry or fords until 1750.
-Until the mid-18th century the north of Lambeth was marshland, crossed by a number of roads raised against floods.
-This marshland was also known as Lambeth Marshe.
-It was drained in the 18th century but is remembered in the Lower Marsh street name.
-With the opening of Westminster Bridge in 1750, followed by the Blackfriars Bridge, Vauxhall Bridge and Lambeth Bridge itself, a number of major thoroughfares were developed through Lambeth, such as Westminster Bridge Road, Kennington Road and Camberwell New Road.
 Until the 18th century Lambeth was sparsely populated and still rural in nature, being outside the boundaries of central London, although it had experienced growth in the form of taverns and entertainment venues, such as theatres and Bear pits (being outside inner city regulations).
 The subsequent growth in road and marine transport, along with the development of industry in the wake of the Industrial Revolution brought great change to the area.